Originate/guide/go/README.md

   This means Go code written by different developers looks much more similar than is typical in other languages.
   Different people feel more at home in each others Go code bases.
-  Even a bloody beginner can read, understand, and fix Go code written by a seasoned veteran, without having to spend months learning "advanced features" of the language, and without mental gymnastics understanding overly abstract concepts.
+  Even a novice beginner can read, understand, and fix Go code written by a seasoned veteran, without having to spend months learning "advanced features" of the language, and without mental gymnastics understanding overly abstract concepts.
-  This is incredibly important in real life, it's the essence of collaborative software development.
+  This is incredibly important in real life;
+  it's the essence of collaborative software development.

 * __Standardized formatting:__